Fashion

 For a magazine dedicated to legacy and what truly endures, FOLKLOR pays its ultimate homage to an artist who not only defined an era but elevated an entire art form.
 In the vibrant, post-war renaissance of the 1990s, when Lebanese culture soared, Amani emerged as the undisputed Empress of Oriental Dance, redefining Raqs Al Sharqi from commercial spectacle into a sophisticated vehicle for stage productions and theatrical performances of caliber.

 This cover story introduces Amani as "The Last Diva," a title that acknowledges her singular, commanding presence and eternal influence.
-To capture the depth of her legacy, FOLKLOR filmed a cinematic tribute: Amani, decked in immaculate couture, takes a solitary, nostalgic trip to the historic Madina Theatre in Beirut.
-The theatre is empty, and on the grand velvet curtains, a projection begins—her groundbreaking 1992 video clip, the first of its kind for an Oriental dancer.
+To capture the depth of her legacy, FOLKLOR filmed a cinematic tribute: Amani, decked in immaculate couture, takes a solitary, nostalgic trip to the historic Al Madina Theatre in Beirut.
+The theatre is empty, and on the grand velvet curtains, a projection begins; her groundbreaking 1992 video clip, the first of its kind for an Oriental dancer.

 As the frames of her past dance across the colossal stage, Amani watches her younger self, bridging two golden eras.
 Then, in a final, powerful moment for our exclusive shoot, Amani emerges like a vision from behind those same curtains, revealing the complete and eternal woman she is.
 She is a breathtaking icon, glistening like a diamond etched forever in the history of Lebanese and Oriental dance.

-In 1992 You introduced the concept of the Oriental dance "video clip," setting a major trend that was widely copied.
+1. In 1992 You introduced the concept of the Oriental dance "video clip," setting a major trend that was widely copied.
 What was the critical thought process behind transforming a traditional stage performance into a cinematic piece of media, and did you realize at the time you were creating a new commercial and artistic blueprint for the industry?

 “In 1992, when I created the first Oriental dance video clip, I was truly going against the current.
 It was not an easy path.
-I faced resistance and many practical challenges, but I was determined—and I thank God I managed to achieve much of what I dreamed of.
+I faced resistance and many practical challenges, but I was determined and I thank God I managed to achieve much of what I dreamed of.

-At that time, the music video format was the biggest trend of the 90s, but no one had yet imagined an Oriental dance video clip.
-The idea simply didn’t exist.
-So when I experimented with it, I wasn’t thinking of creating a blueprint for anyone—I just wanted to offer people something joyful and fresh.
 The video clip allowed me to present dance in a completely new language: fast-paced, expressive, cinematic, rich in costume, beauty, and imagery rooted in folklore and culture.
 Sometimes it was pure dance; other times it was visual storytelling without choreography at all.
 The format opened creative doors I couldn’t access on a stage.

 Later, that same medium allowed me to create pieces with real narrative depth, like ‘Nefertiti,’ where I told her story, her struggles, and the truth of her journey through movement and imagery.